-Helicopter carrying Kobe Bryant lacked recommended safety device
+Crash-warning device might not have saved Kobe Bryant helicopter

 Deetz said he often flew Bryant to games at Staples Center, and never remembered the Lakers star or his assistants pressing him to fly in bad weather.

 “There was never any pressure Kobe put on any pilot to get somewhere — never, never,” Deetz said.
-“I think he really understood professionalism. `You do your job.
-I trust you.’ ”

-Deetz said that he flew with Zobayan a half-dozen times and that he was familiar with airspace and terrain around Los Angeles and knew “the back doors” — alternative routes in case of trouble, such as changes in the weather.
+Deetz said that he flew with Zobayan a half-dozen times and that he was familiar with airspace and terrain around Los Angeles and knew “the back doors” — alternative routes in case of trouble, such weather changes.

 Others who knew Zobayan praised him as unflappable and skilled at the controls.